Let’s face it, classic vehicles aren’t the pinnacle of performance. Sure, there’s a lot to be said about the feel of an

 performance, modern solutions will always win out.
-That's why swapping an engine like the 5.0L Coyote V8 into a classic Bronco is a fantastic idea: you get the looks and style of a classic truck with the power and functionality of a modern vehicle.
+That's why swapping an engine like the 5.0L Coyote V8 into a classic Bronco is a fantastic idea: You get the looks and style of a classic off-road vehicle with the power and functionality of a modern engine.

 Starting Your Bronco Coyote Swap

 put the swap costing anywhere from 15 to 25 thousand dollars.
-Additionally, this process can take quite a lot of time and effort.
-If you aren’t willing to sacrifice a good amount of your weekends, a healthy chunk of change, and a large amount of space in your garage (or wherever you prefer to wrench), then you should think twice
+Additionally, this process takes a lot of time and effort.
+If you aren’t willing to sacrifice several of your weekends, a healthy chunk of change, and a large amount of space in your garage (or wherever you prefer to wrench), then you should think twice

 What You'll Need